 Ephesians 3:25

-Jesus became our offering, atoning for our sins once for all so we do not have to continue this ritual.
+Jesus became our offering, atoning for our sins once and for all so we do not have to continue this ritual.
 (Can I get a massive sigh of relief here?)
-But when you see red everywhere this season, remember how you have been bathed in and sanctified through Jesus’ blood.
+So when you see red plastered all over the stores and wrapping paper and gift boxes this season, remember how you have been bathed in and sanctified through Jesus’ blood.

 Is it a coincidence that red is also used for Valentine’s Day?